panpf/sketch/docs/wiki/animated_image.md

 ## Register Decoder

-By default, Sketch does not register any [DrawableDecoder] for animated image, so you need to actively register [DrawableDecoder] with Sketch to play the animated image, as follows:
+By default, Sketch does not register any [Decoder] for animated image, so you need to actively register [Decoder] with Sketch to play the animated image, as follows:

 ```kotlin
 /* Register for all ImageRequests */